-\textbf{Effect of Topology Heads.} To assess our topology heads, we perform a series of ablations by replacing them with counterparts from TopoMLP and present the results in~\cref{tab:combined_ablation}. \textit{\textbf{1) L2L Head:}} Comparing \#3 (without our L2L) and \#4 (with our L2L), our geometry-enhanced L2L head improves TOP$_{ll}$ by +1.7 and DET$_{t}$ +1.0, validating its effectiveness in capturing L2L relationships, which could in-turn helps perception. \textit{\textbf{2) L2T Head:}} Replacing the baseline L2T head (\#3) with our proposed head (\#5) leads to a +1.5 gain in TOP$_{lt}$, confirming its ability to capture L2T relationships. \textit{\textbf{3) Combined Effect:}} Integrating both our L2L and L2T heads (\#6) into \#3 further enhances topology reasoning, achieving +1.8 in TOP$_{ll}$, +0.7 in TOP$_{lt}$, and +0.9 in OLS.
-These results highlights the complementary nature of the two heads, jointly contributing to more accurate detection and reasoning.
+\textbf{Effect of Relational Reasoning.} We next evaluate our relational topology heads.
+Adding our geometry-enhanced L2L head (\#3\(\rightarrow\)\#4) improves TOP$_{ll}$ by +1.7 and also raises DET$_t$ by +1.0, validating its effectiveness in capturing L2L relationships and showing that stronger lane connectivity reasoning indirectly benefits perception.
+Replacing the baseline L2T head with our cross-view design (\#3\(\rightarrow\)\#5) improves TOP$_{lt}$ by +1.5, demonstrating better lane–traffic alignment.
+Integrating both heads (\#6) yields complementary gains (+1.8 TOP$_{ll}$, +0.7 TOP$_{lt}$, +0.9 OLS), confirming that relational reasoning at both L2L and L2T levels jointly strengthens performance.

-\textbf{Effect of Contrastive Learning:} Finally, we incorporate our InfoNCE loss for additional supervision in topology learning.
-Compared to \#6, adding InfoNCE loss (\#7) improves TOP$_{ll}$ by +0.6 and TOP$_{lt}$ by +1.6. demonstrating its effectiveness in enhancing relational understanding.
+\textbf{Effect of Relational Supervision:} Finally, we incorporate our contrastive loss for additional supervision in topology learning.
+Compared to \#6, adding our contrastive regularization (\#7) provides further gains (+0.6 TOP$_{ll}$, +1.6 TOP$_{lt}$), validating that relational supervision helps structure the embedding space for more discriminative topology learning.